MasoniteFramework/docs/the-craft-command.md

 $ craft new
 $ craft serve
 $ craft migrate
-$ craft deploy
 ```

-Not all commands can be encompassed into craft commands out of the box but the most common ones are supported.

 All scaffolding of Masonite can be done manually \(manually creating a controller and importing the `view` function for example\) but the craft command tool is used for speeding up development and cutting down on mundane development time.